Art-Sells/Arells/Build-Notes.md

 ### Testing

-- Test Import (without HPM) Bitcoin to WBTC(Polygon POS), WBTC<-swap->USDC(Polygon POS).
+- Test Import (without HPM) Bitcoin to WBTC(Polygon POS), WBTC<-supplicate->USDC(Polygon POS).
 - - Import (Polygon POS wallet created in Cognito (when Import clicked)).
 Encrypt/Decrypt Wallet Key (like Bitcoin).

-- Testnet (with HPM (Increase/Decrease Bitcoin Price)) WBTC/USDC trading/swapping based on MASS & FA(Fee Arbitration)
+- Testnet (with HPM (Increase/Decrease Bitcoin Price)) WBTC/USDC supplicating based on MASS & FA(Fee Arbitration)
 - - Search if Polygon POS Wallet exists in Cognito, then Create Polygon POS wallet address (and encrypt key) (check MASSProvider for checking reference and SignUp.tsx for cognito reference and (decrypter) (add console.logs to ensure it decrypts the private key correctly))
 - - Import: BTC amount (imported and minted into WBTC) aBTC updated (not incremented) based on WBTC number.
-After this, then swapped immediatelly into USDC.
 - - MASSsmartContract(WrapMassContractProvider):
 - - - Add Console.logs to MASSarchitecture & MASSsmartContract before test (check NOV30 GitHubFile)
-- - - swapUSDCintoWBTC (amount taken from HPMContext cVactTaa (converts cVactTaa(in WBTC) format into USDC format, and swaps that amount from USDC into WBTC))
+- - - supplicateUSDCintoWBTC(MASSsmartContract) (amount & bitcoinPrice taken from HPMContext cVactTaa (converts cVactTaa(in WBTC) format into USDC format, and swaps that amount from USDC into WBTC))
-- - - swapWBTCintoUSDC (amount taken from HPMContext cVactDa (converts cVactDa(in USDC) format into WBTC format, and swaps that amount from WBTC into USDC))
+- - - supplicateWBTCintoUSDC(MASSsmartContract) (amount & bitcoinPrice taken from HPMContext cVactDa (converts cVactDa(in USDC) format into WBTC format, and swaps that amount from WBTC into USDC))
 - - - When swap initiated, subtract (PolygonPOS)swapping fee (same as handleSell function but without incrementing into “soldAmounts”) from cVact (show HPMContext and MASSsmartContract to GPT for help)
 - - - if cVactDa < $0.01, cancel (exit) MASS